h4ckyou/CSEAN24/rev/just rev/solution/index.md

 tmp[i] = -(x + 99)
 ```

-You can also do same for when `var` is even:
+You can also do same for when `var` is even but spoiler after implementing your decryption it won't work?

+The reason is because IDA didn't show the whole decompilation for some reason

+So never always trust your decompiler

+Ghidra in other hands does seem to get it well